kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      In the pod-by-pod cycle, preemption initiated by the workload pods will be forbidden.
      Allowing it would complicate reasoning about the consistency of the Workload Scheduling Cycle and Workload-Aware Preemption.
-If preemption is necessary (e.g., the nominated node is no longer valid), the gang will either time out or be instantly rejected (when the `minCount` cannot be satisfied) at `WaitOnPermit` and all necessary preemptions will be simulated again in the next Workload Scheduling Cycle.
+If preemption is necessary (e.g., the nominated node is no longer valid), the gang will either be instantly rejected (when the `minCount` cannot be satisfied) or time out (safety check) at `WaitOnPermit` and all necessary preemptions will be simulated again in the next Workload Scheduling Cycle.

    * If `schedulableCount < minCount`, the cycle fails.
 Preemptions computed but not actuated during this cycle are discarded.
 Pods go through traditional failure handlers